JheovauhniThompson1/AD-deloyment/README.md

 <h2>High-Level Deployment Steps</h2>

+- Logged into both the Windows 10(Client-1) and Windows Server(Domain Controller) Virtual Machines as an admin([Click here to find out more about how these were made](https://github.com/JheovauhniThompson1/AD-config))
 - Installed Active Directory Domain Services on Windows Server VM
 - Created a new forest(can be named virtually anyting, just remember it)
 - Created a Domain Admin in Active Directory users and Computers, as well as a Employees Organizational Unit(Future Reference)